CaoHuuKhuongDuy/Data-visualization/README.md

 ## stack.h
 This file is used to handle various operations related to Stack.
 ### Class StackVisualize
-StackVisualize is a class that provides functionality to visualize and manipulate a stack data structure.
+The StackVisualize class provides functionality to visualize and manipulate a stack data structure.

 | Method                                              | Usage                                                 |
 |-----------------------------------------------------|-------------------------------------------------------|